effepivi/ICE4131-HPC/LAB5-ray-tracing-MPI/README.md

 ## Rendering loop

-The 2 nested rendering loops we be replaced with a single loop to process the pixels from `start_id` to `end_id`.
+The 2 nested rendering loops must be replaced with a single loop to process the pixels from `start_id` to `end_id`.
 The 2D pixel coordinates are computed from the 1D pixel coordinates:

 ```cpp